libigl/libigl.github.io/docs/tutorial.md

 ### Off-screen rendering using ray tracing with Embree

-If libigl is compiled with OpenGL support, or when interactive viewer is not practical, it is still possible to render view in memory using [Embree](https://www.embree.org/) library.
+If libigl is compiled without OpenGL support, or when the interactive viewer is not practical, it is still possible to render view in memory using [Embree](https://www.embree.org/) library.
 Currently only triangular meshes are supported.
-The usage is very similar to  [Screen Capture](#screen-capture).
+The usage is very similar to the [Screen Capture](#screen-capture) tutorial.

 ```cpp
 // Create embree renderer object